boce1/pendulum_c/README.md

 ```

 # Instruction
-With "key_up" and "key_down" lenght of the pendulum can be changed.
+Lenght of the pendulum can be changed with "up arrow" and "down arrow".

+Agnle can be changed wiht "left arrow" and "right arrow".